 In many cases, yes.

 If you are using a laptop, it is not recommended that you overclock your CPU.
-The cooling system of your laptop is not designed for this purpose, and the heat generated from a overclocked CPU would probably damage your hardware.
+Most laptop cooling systems aren’t designed to handle the additional heat generated by sustained overclocking.

 In fact, you can avoid those risks.
-If you watch carefully the temperature of your CPU and use a good heat sink, it won’t generating excessive heat to damage your computer.
-The life of your CPU will surely be shortened after overclocking, but it would still have a longer lifespan than you can imagine.
+If you watch the temperature of your CPU carefully and use a good heat sink, it won’t generate excessive heat to damage your computer.
+The life of your CPU will surely be shortened after overclocking, but it will still have a longer lifespan than you can imagine.

 Before you start to overclock your CPU, there are a few things you should get prepared.